 A Mala (necklace in Sanskrit) is a string of prayer beads often used in Japa Meditation.
-We recite a mantra as we pass beads through our fingers.
+We recite a mantras as we pass beads through our fingers.
 While practicing mantra doesn’t require a mala, it is a helpful kinaesthetic counting device, making sure we complete 108 cycles.
 It also adds a tactile dimension to our practice, with the sensation of beads between the fingers, keeping us awake and present.
-Bead by bead, like steps on a stairway, walking us up and taking us closer to god.
+Bead by bead, like steps on a stairway, walking us up, and taking us closer to god.
 Traditionally a mala has 108 beads plus a larger guru bead.
 A wrist mala often has 27, or 54 beads.
 These numbers are sacred in numerology.
 They all divide into each other and all have digits that add up to nine.

 Traditionally, as taught in the Bhakti tradition, you hold the mala with your right hand, hanging over the third finger.
 You pass each bead between the thumb and the third finger, pulling bead by bead towards you.
 The index finger never touches the mala as it is associated with ego.
 The third finger is believed to have a certain trigger point connected to the spine, which aids in maintaining a high level of energy during practice.
 There are typically knots between each bead making it easier to contact each bead.
 Counting should always begin with a bead next to the guru bead.
-With each bead passed you repeat your mantra.
+With each bead you pass repeat your mantra.
 When arriving at the guru bead, do not count it, touch it or pass it.
 Instead, pause, bring your teacher to mind, Then flip the mala around, and go back the other way starting a new cycle of 108 repetitions.

-Roze Quarts is the ‘love’ stone and supports the heart in staying open, not only in romantic love but also with family, friends, and oneself.
+Roze Quarts is the ‘love’ stone and supports the heart in staying open, not only in romantic love but also with family, friends, and one self.